 He gave workshops and made solo and group exhibitions in various countries around the world: France, Argentina, Brazil, Mexico, Cuba, England, Japan, China, Romania, Netherlands, United States, among others.

-Director of the collective photo project Warld Cup during the Brazil 2014 FIFA World Cup and founding member of the Collective Photo Project Real Game during the Rio 2016 Olympic Games.
+Director of the collective photo project Warld Cup during the Brazil 2014 FIFA World Cup.
+Founding member of the Collective Photo Project Real Game during the Rio 2016 Olympic Games.
+Director of "Balls Not War" project at 2018 Russia FIFA World Cup.

-Founder of the Maciel Photo Documentary Festival, on social and environmental issues, in the Isla Maciel neighborhood, on the edge of the Riachuelo, one of the most polluted rivers in the world.
+Founder of Maciel Photo Documentary Festival, on social and environmental issues, in Isla Maciel, on the edge of the Riachuelo, one of the most polluted rivers in the world.

 Photographer selected of the Nike Jordan Argentina launch campaign.